Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Case Study

 where, at the DEM resolution, $\eta_{\max}$ is again the maximum flood depth over $T_d$, and the Dirac delta functions enforce deterministic equivalence to the governing models.
 Each event included a wind field, $\mathbf{u}(t)$, from the “best reanalysis” wind fields (from OWI, Inc.).
-Here, the flood response was computed from HEC-RAS-2D coastal water levels prescribed by a generalized stage hydrograph at eight boundary locations, $\boldsymbol{\eta}_s = \{\eta_{s,1},\dots,\eta_{s,8}\}$, while river inflows from HEC-HMS were applied at four points $\mathbf{q} = \{q_1,\dots,q_4\}$ (see Fig.~\ref{fig:domain}).
+Here, the same eight coastal boundary locations were instead prescribed by the generalized stage hydrograph (see Fig.~\ref{fig:domain}).
+The generalized stage hydrograph was used in place of event-specific ADCIRC+SWAN water levels for the reasons given in Section \ref{sec:StormFreqProb} (Eq.
+(31)).
+The corresponding OWI wind field was nevertheless applied for each historical non-tropical event.